spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/add-variables-in-the-parameter-store.md

 * /deans_jeans/prod/config/app/public/mail_host

 ### Reserved variables
+{% info_block warningBox "Important" %}

 Reserved variables are variable names that have special meaning in Spryker Cloud Commerce OS.
 Since their names are reserved, you cannot define your own variables using these names.
-The reserved variable names are the following:
+<BR> The reserved variable names are the following:
 * `DUMMY_INIT`
 * `SPRYKER_*`

+{% endinfo_block %}

 ## Variable path hierarchy